Allergy to food; Food allergy - peanuts; Food allergy - soy; Food allergy - fish; Food allergy - shellfish; Food allergy - eggs; Food allergy - milk

 Steps to take when a food allergy reaction occurs:

-- Call your local emergency number, such as 911, if you have any serious or whole-body reactions, particularly wheezing or difficulty breathing, after eating a food.
+- Call 911 or the local emergency number if you have any serious or whole-body reactions, particularly wheezing or difficulty breathing, after eating any food.

 - If your provider prescribed epinephrine for severe reactions, inject it as soon as possible, even before calling 911.
 The sooner you inject the epinephrine, the better.